devnoorfatima/JS-Calculators/README.md

 - You cannot type two operators (e.g, +-) consectively.
 - You cannot tyoe an operator after decimal too.
 - You can use numpad too for for entering values.

+## 3.Gas Mileage Calculator
+- This calculator has input fields that get the data by the user.
+- Input fields include Current Odometer Reading,Previous Odometer Reading ,Gas Added to tank (Gallons),Price of Gas per Gallon
+- The data that comes from these fields is used to give results.
+- By mathematical operations it gives the results.
+- It calculates the Gas mileage and the total cost of the of the gas.